redox-os/rfcs/text/0000-io_uring.md

 On the technical side, each `io_uring` instance comprises two rings - the submission ring and the completion ring.
 These rings reside in shared memory, which is either shared by the kernel and a process, or two processes.
-Every individual reference to a ring uses two memory regions (or regular memory mappings in kernel space).
+Every individual reference to a ring uses two memory regions (typically regular memory mappings managed by the kernel).
 The first region is exactly one page large (4 KiB on x86_64, however so long as the ring header fits within a page, architectures with smaller page sizes would also be able to use those), and contains the ring header, which is used for atomically accessed counters such as indices and epochs.
 Meanwhile, the second region contains the ring entries, which must for performance purposes be aligned to a multiple of its own size.
 Hence, with two rings for command submission and command completion, and two regions per ring, this results in two fixed-size regions and two variably-sized regions (dependent on the number of submission and completion entries, respectively).

 ### Ring data structures